Garden of Hope How-To Guide

 Any weeds that you pull up can be piled and then put in the far right recycling cubicle.
 There are wheel barrows if you care to use them.

-ADDITIONAL GARDENING TIPS: Once every two weeks or so we will be fertilizing, especially the tomatoes, with a liquid kelp organic fertilizer.
+ADDITIONAL GARDENING TIPS: Once every two weeks or so we will be fertilizing, especially the tomatoes, with some sort of organic fertilizer.
 There is a special sprayer for the fertilizer that attaches to the hose, instead of the long spray head.
 If you are interested, ask Heidi; email@example.com to show you once.

 Try to walk only on the grass paths between the rows.